 If the item is something you really want today, check to make sure you still really want it tomorrow.
 Waiting provides clarity on if this is something that will benefit your life.

 Allow a 24 hour waiting period before you purchase.
 This will help significantly lower buyer’s remorse from making an impulsive decision.

 Be more intentional with shopping going forward.
 You’ll save money and the added benefit of bringing less potential clutter into your home.

 Have a budget and be patient

-If you decide after the 24 hours that you still want this thing, then look at your budget.
-Do you currently have the funds to afford it (while still being able to cover all of your other expenses)?
+If you decide after the 24 hours that you still want that thing, then look at your budget.
+Do you currently have the funds to afford it while still being able to cover all of your other expenses?

 Financing is not your friend.
 It’s a way to get you to buy things you can’t afford.
 It also typically brings a high-interest rate so you’d be paying even more for something that was out of the budget in the first place.